Jhinpan/jp-folio/_pages/about.md

 ### Hi there, I'm [Jin Pan(潘劲 in Chinese)!](https://jhinpan.github.io/) 👋

-I am a first year graduate student in traditional M.S./Ph.D. program in Computer Sciences at the [University of Wisconsin, Madison](https://www.wisc.edu/).
-Before that, I am honored to study in Computer Science Engineering at the [Human Factors Group of UMTRI](https://www.linkedin.com/company/university-of-michigan-transportation-research-institute/) and [Human Centered Computing Laboratory](https://hcc.engin.umich.edu/) in [University of Michigan](https://www.umich.edu/).
-Before joining UMich, I was studying in the [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) with pursuing the degree of Electrical Computer Engineering Major.
+I am a first-year graduate student in the traditional M.S./Ph.D. program in Computer Sciences at the [University of Wisconsin–Madison](https://www.wisc.edu/).
+Previously, I had the privilege of studying Computer Science Engineering within the [Human Factors Group at UMTRI](https://www.linkedin.com/company/university-of-michigan-transportation-research-institute/) and the [Human-Centered Computing Laboratory](https://hcc.engin.umich.edu/) at the [University of Michigan](https://www.umich.edu/).
+Before joining UMich, I pursued my other undergraduate degree in Electrical and Computer Engineering at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).

 🔭 **Reseach-wise, I mainly focus on**: